How some of the world’s biggest brands are standing out by taking a stand.

 Over time, it has found its strength in evolving from a movement into a global experience.
 And what always inspires us, is seeing how the world’s biggest brands show their support by doing more than simply hoisting a Pride flag to stand out, but by engaging with the community to take a stand.

-Past and present, here are some of our most-loved Pride celebrations, activations and campaigns.
+Past and present, here are some of our most-loved Pride campaigns, celebrations and activations.

 With the U.S. facing its biggest national blood shortage in over a decade, a company built on the magic of human connection has stepped up to help – Tinder.
 Teaming up with the Human Rights Campaign – the largest LGBTQIA+ civil rights organisation in the U.S. – they aim to end a 40-year-old policy that prevents men who have sex with other men from donating blood.